 Cougar Management Area Quota Exceptions

-Cougar harvested during the fall season (November 1 to November 30) and those harvested as authorized by owners and occupants
+Cougar harvested during the fall season (August 25 to December 1) and those harvested as authorized by owners

 Cougar Meat Consumption

 To prevent possible exposure to trichinosis, a parasitic infection, cougar meat should be thoroughly cooked before it is